-The Gibson assembly method can synthesise the genome more than 6Kb.
+The Gibson assembly method can synthesize the genome of more than 6Kb.

-Synthetic genome technology is used to create some of the economical important microbes such as biofuel secreting microbes, alcohol-producing microbes, for decontaminating toxic waste and to track down the tumour cells.
+Synthetic genome technology is used to create some of the economically important microbes such as biofuel secreting microbes, alcohol-producing microbes, for decontaminating toxic waste and to track down the tumor cells.

-Writing or analysing the entire genomic DNA sequence of the target organism.
+Writing or analyzing the entire genomic DNA sequence of the target organism.

-Synthesising the genome using one of the methods enlisted above:
+Synthesizing the genome using one of the methods listed above:

 Assembling the genomic fragments:

 Researchers collect every single fragment prepared in separate laboratories and join them as per the original sequence.
 That’s a bit tedious job, actually.
 Enzyme ligase is applied to connect every fragment.

 Transplanting the synthetic genome in the target organism:

 Incorporating or transplanting artificially prepared genomes into a host cell is yet another challenging task and is tougher than gene therapy or gene editing.
 The reason is that here we are not only transplanting the genome but also removing the original one.